vishnupriyapesu/pes_pd/README.md

 ![Untitled1](https://github.com/vishnupriyapesu/pes_pd/assets/142419649/2131e526-9a01-4529-9b6d-f8e3fe8a09f0)

-- During switching operation, the circuit demands switching current  i.e., peak current Noise margin Graph
+- During switching operation, the circuit demands switching current  i.e., peak current

+- due to the presence ofRdd and Ldd there will be a voltage drop across them and the voltage atnode'A' would be Vdd

+Noise margin Graph